-- 10.1 In September 2019, the Australian Capital Territory introduced a new law that requires all adults to report to police if they have reason to believe a sexual offence has been committed against a child (section 66AA of the Crimes Act 1900).
-This law is separate and additional to Mandatory Reporting. - 10.2 Section 66AA includes a criminal offence for any adult who fails to report, without one of the approved reasons listed in the law. - 10.3 CECG workers are required to report any sexual offences under the CECG Mandatory and Voluntary Reporting Policy (ACT).
+- 10.1 By law, all adults are required to report to police if they have reason to believe a sexual offence has been committed against a child (section 66AA of the Crimes Act 1900).
+This law is separate and additional to Mandatory Reporting. - 10.2 Section 66AA includes a criminal offence for any adult who fails to report, without one of the approved reasons listed in the law.